mrgagan17/slack-jira-agent/README.md

 - Uses AI to detect tasks in messages.
 - Creates Jira tickets automatically.
 - Sets **priority** and **due dates** based on task urgency.
-- Ready for future updates like marking tasks as done.

 Screenshots